Sewer Line Replacement: When Repair Isn’t Enough and What to Expect

 How disruptive is sewer line replacement?

 Disruption depends on depth, route, and whether trenchless options are possible.
 Some projects require excavation; others can be less invasive.
 We’ll explain what’s realistic for your property and what restoration would look like.
-The goal is to plan the job so surprises are minimized and the finished result is reliable.
+We plan the job to keep surprises low and make sure the finished result is reliable.

 Can trenchless methods replace digging?